 “MARKENDIUM: The Essentials is easy to read, and comprehend.”

 “MARKENDIUM: The Essentials is focused directly on SMPS Domains of Practice, making it a lean and clean tool for CPSM study/preparation.”

 “MARKENDIUM: The Essentials is current and accurate.
 The Society has taken the best of what was being used in previous years to prepare [for the CPSM examination] and brought it up-to-date to reflect best practices in our industry.”

 But, for now, let’s get back to how MARKENDIUM and CPSM go together.
 Just the other day, a member asked me when the CPSM exam will include the new material from the MARKENDIUM books.
 As usual, I always get great questions.
 The answer is simple: September 1, 2017.
-The new CPSM exam will launch on this date and will be based around Markendium: The Essentials.
+On that day, the CPSM exam will begin to incorporate content from Markendium: The Essentials.
 That is, the database of hundreds of exam questions will then include content from The Essentials.
 Furthermore, the Marketing Handbook for the Design and Construction Professional, 3rd Edition will be retired.
 CPSM candidates will have a new paradigm for learning that will take them far beyond what previous prep materials could offer.